Graceemeruwa/Pregbot/README.md

 Personalized Recommendations: The Pregbot can offer personalized recommendations based on the user's specific inquiries and circumstances.

 **Technologies Used**
--Python: The chatbot is built using the Python programming language.
+--Python: The chatbot is built using the Python programming language.
--Natural Language Processing (NLP): It leverages NLTK techniques to understand and interpret user queries.
+--Natural Language Processing (NLP): It leverages NLTK techniques to understand and interpret user queries.
 -Machine Learning: The chatbot employs machine learning algorithms to analyze and generate responses based on user input.

 **Installation**